ClawCodes/MSD/CS6012/Week3/Day1/Assignment6/analysis.md

 Both trees contained the same set of node values, the only difference is the order in which the values were added.
 Each call to `contains` checked for a value which was randomly chosen from the same set of values the tree was built from.
 The runtime was tested with the following input sizes: `{ 1024, 2048, 4096, 8192, 16384, 32768, 65536, 131072, 262144, 524288 }`.
-The runtime of `contains` was average over 100 separate calls.
+The runtime of `contains` was averaged over 100 separate calls.

 ![](Contains.png)

 The graph above shows the largest runtimes being held by the tree built using ordered additions, supporting that the tree built with a random order of nodes should have faster traversal times.
 Interestingly, for input sizes `16384` and `65536`, the ordered set outperformed the unordered set.
-This is likely due to the random order being less ideal than the sorted for the given numbers that were search for.
+This is likely due to the random order being less ideal than the sorted for the given numbers that were search for, meaning the height of the subtree containing said number was larger in the random order than the sorted order.
 Overall, since these cases are the minority, we can conclude that a BST built from random node insertions will likely be faster to traverse than a BST built from additions in sorted order.

 ## TreeSet vs. BinarySearchTree